HyejeanMOON/AST-printer-for-Scala/README.md

 # AST-printer-for-Scala
 get AST from compiler

 It's a simple compiler plugin for Scala.
-Using this plugin, you could get AST from Scala Compiler.
+Using this plugin, you could get Abstract Syntax Tree from Scala Compiler.

 You should import this project by IntelliJ IDEA.
 And then input command as below to package source code to Runnable Jar File.